đź“Ť Cambridge, MA, US

 I am a researcher in chemoinformatics, centered on using machine learning techniques, particularly modeling, and interpretation of the Cell Painting assay, to predict drug bioactivity, safety, and toxicity.

-Upcoming Talks
+Upcoming and Past Talks

 Publications